rosado-io/docs/get-started/website.md

 ### Step 2: Handling auth result in the redirectURI

 After the user authenticates on the login page, the user will be redirected to the `redirectURI` with a `code` parameter in the URL query.
 In the `redirectURI` of your application, make a **finish authorization** call to handle the authentication result.
-This will attempt to exchange the `code` for the access token and user info.&#x20;
+This will attempt to exchange the `code` for the access token and user info.

 Once authorization succeed, the application should navigate the user to other URL such as the user's home page and remove the `code` query parameters.